swcarpentry/python-novice-inflammation/episodes/10-cmdline.md

 The next step is to teach our program to pay attention to the `--min`, `--mean`, and `--max` flags.
-These always appear before the names of the files, so we could just do this:
+These always appear before the names of the files, so we could do this:

 ~~~
 $ cat ../code/readings_04.py